 Frequently, this is a challenging task due to an often continuing nature of the conflicts, recent trauma experienced by victims, and innumerable vulnerabilities.
 A interdisciplinary team like ours can help appreciate the various aspects of the issues thus fight injustices more efficiently and with – hopefully – a lesser degree of re-traumatisation.

-Justice for victims of torture in Syria: We are cooperating with the European Center for Constitutional and Human Rights (ECCHR) in Berlin to lodge a criminal complaint against Syrian state agencies and perpetrators in Austria.
-A myriad of gross violations of human rights have been committed and continue to be committed on a daily basis during the Syrian (civil) war.
-Bassar al-Assad’s government tortures systematically and across the board.
-International criminal courts offer little possibilities to go against these violations and it is thus the responsibility of European Agencies to act based on the principle of universal jurisdiction.
+Throughout its course, a myriad of gross violations of human rights have been committed and continue to be committed on a daily basis.
+International criminal courts offer little possibilities to go against these violations and it is thus the responsibility of European and other International Agencies to act based on the principle of universal jurisdiction.

 CEHRI seeks to contribute to access to justice for survivors of grave human rights violations, like systematic torture, and through its activities supports the fight against impunity by representing survivors of human rights violations in Syria since 2017.

 In its fight against impunity, CEHRI cooperates with the European Center of Constitutional Rights and the Open Society Justice Initiative.